MrZhuNi/salome_shape/src/BuildPlugin/doc/compsolidFeature.rst

 CompSolid
 =========

+The Compsolid feature creates a compsolid using already existing shapes in other objects.

 To create compsolid in the active part:

 #. select in the Main Menu *Build - > CompSolid* item  or